Wilson Loops with Lagrangians: Large Spin OPE and Cusp Anomalous Dimension Dictionary: Wilson Loops and Amplitudes

 For five points, the NMHV amplitude is the parity conjugate of the MHV amplitude,\footnote{This implies that one is the complex conjugate of the other.
 Parity-odd terms (imaginary) are important to establish the duality at integrand level, however they stem from a total derivative and integrate to zero.} thus in the null pentagon limit both correlators are identical

 which immediately implies $\hat{C}_\mathcal{L}=\hat{C}_\phi$, that is\footnote{As the null square, the null pentagon limit is also governed by the regime of large spin and large polarization.
-The difference is that for the pentagon there are neither finite cross-ratios, nor finite ratios among the quantum numbers $J_i,\ell$, see appendix~\appref{appNullPent}.}
+The difference is that for the pentagon there are neither finite cross-ratios, nor finite ratios among the quantum numbers $J_i,\ell$, see \arxor{\appref{appNullPent}}{Appendix~D}.}

 The story is completely different when we consider the null square limit of these five-point correlators.
 As pointed out in~\cite{Alday:2011ga}, the duality with Wilson loops continues to hold even if one adds an extra operator at finite distance to the null square configuration